 - Transportation by air-conditioned motor coach

-- Wireless headsets where needed
+- Headsets where needed

-- Assistance of a professional local Catholic Guide
+- Assistance of a professional local Christian Guide(s)

 - Sightseeing and admissions fees as per itinerary

-- Mass daily & Spiritual activities
+- Catholic Priest, Mass daily & Spiritual activities

 - Luggage handling (1 piece per person)